harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk-scanner-reference.md

 ## Snyk step configuration

-The recommended workflow is add a Snyk step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is to add a Snyk step to a Security Tests or CI Build stage and then configure it as described below.

 <!--